duncan-r/SHIP/docs/source/overview.rst

    # Get the loaded tuflow model as a TuflowModel object
    tuflow_model = loader.loadFile(tcf_path)

-   # Get the loaded tuflow model as a TuflowModel object
+   # Get the loaded .ief file as an Ief object
    ief = loader.loadFile(ief_path)

    # ... etc